 Introducing the subject of divorce to your family

-The age of your children can make a difference in what you tell them
+The age of your children can make a difference in what you tell them.

 Where are the children going to live?

-Whatever your family decides to do as far as living arrangements for the children I would recommend that you make it apparent to them that both you and your spouse are going to be a part of their life moving forward.
+Whatever your family decides to do as far as living arrangements for the children, I would recommend that you make it apparent to them that both you and your spouse will be a part of their life moving forward.
 The last thing you want to do is to give the kids the impression that only one of you will be raising them at that point and that the other parent will be out of their lives permanently.
 While this may seem to be a far-fetched idea to an adult, many children feel this way after learning about a divorce for the first time.

 Questions about the material contained in today's blog post?
 Contact the Law Office of Bryan Fagan